The Pastor And You | Simply Vinnie - Unpacking The Complicated

 Sometimes, pastors simply give to the point where they have nothing left to give.
 Every battery dies if not re-charged.
 Maybe you met your pastor after they maxed out their output and simply no one has yet assisted them to recharge.

-He not only seeks to educate the local church member of the dangers Pastors face from depression, but he assumes most pastors struggle from it and he urges church members and staff to directly, and defensively, pray for pastors to overcome it.
+He not only seeks to educate the local church members on the dangers that pastors face from depression, but he also assumes that most pastors struggle with it.
+He urges church members and staff to directly, and defensively, pray for pastors to overcome it.

 “Depression is real with pastors.
 It seems to be pervasive.
 May we who serve alongside them, staff and laity alike, take a few minutes a day to pray for our pastors.”[4]